• Skip to primary navigation

 Picture of Bob's Red Mill 1-to-1 Gluten-Free Blend surrounded by cookie ingredients

-Next, add in the pure maple syrup, egg, vanilla extract and maple extract and mix until combined.
+In a standing mixer fitted with a paddle attachment, cream together the butter and brown sugar until well incorporated.
+Add the maple syrup, egg, vanilla extract, and maple extract, and mix until well combined.
 The smell will be intoxicating at this point.

-Now carefully fold in the white chocolate chips, by hand, until well combined.
+Finally, gently fold in the white chocolate chips, by hand, until well combined.
 This recipe calls for one cup of white chocolate (but sometimes I sneak in a little more – shhh!).

-Place the cookie dough balls on a baking sheet, about 3-inches apart, as the dough will spread slightly.
+Place the cookie dough balls on a baking sheet, about 3-inches apart, giving the dough a little room to spread.

 Gluten-free maple white chocolate cookies dough balls on a baking sheet before baking